darusakov/RusakovLab.github.io/tools.md

 4. **CLOUD COMPUTATION:** we are currently working with [Neuroscience Gateway - a portal for computational Neuroscience](https://www.nsgportal.org/overview.html) to perform computations on their [HPC](https://en.wikipedia.org/wiki/High-performance_computing) supercomputer.
-When the integration is complete registered users will be able to benefit from the HPC power and run our tools on a supercomputer cluster in the cloud.
+When the integration is complete, registered users will be able to benefit from the HPC power and run our tools on a supercomputer cluster in the cloud.

    To perform computations in the cloud please **download** our latest and greatest